 - To make the muffins, cream the coconut oil with a spoonful of flour mixture, then add the eggs and beat for another minute or until the mixture is light and fluffy.

-- Gently fold in the rest of the dried ingredients along with the milk, maple syrup and lemon and orange zest.
+- Gently fold in the rest of the dry ingredients along with the milk, maple syrup and lemon and orange zest.
 The mixture can be lumpy.

 - Pour the batter on top of the apples, using a spatula to help, and bake for 25 – 30 minutes or until a skewer inserted into the center emerges clean.